sgharvey/pakon-tlx-addons/README.md

 This setting is normally only active when running TLXClientDemo with an F-235 or F-335 attached to the PC or VM.
 The BnW radio button may result in a slightly different final contrast curve being applied, but it is not yet certain what the exact difference between the C41 BnW radio button and the BnW radio button is when an F-135 (plus or non-plus) is attached.

+If you are running XP in a VM, you must run these scripts from inside of your XP VM!
+You cannot run them from the host OS and expect them to work!